How to Test Your DLP Policy — Free Tool & Complete Guide

 Regex Creator — auto-analyzing MRN pattern structure and generating vendor-specific regex for Forcepoint DLP

-Score Your DLP: The Validation Matrix
+Score Your DLP: The 7-Step Validation Matrix

 PhaseWhat You're TestingPassCommon Failure

-1 — BaselineUploads work without DLPAll 4 channels succeedNetwork blocks non-DLP traffic
+Step 1 — BaselineUploads work without DLPAll 4 channels succeedNetwork blocks non-DLP traffic

-2 — DetectionPII/PCI/PHI across formatsAll 12 files detectedPDF and DOCX slip through
+Step 2 — DetectionPII/PCI/PHI across formatsAll 12 files detectedPDF and DOCX slip through

-3 — ChannelsSame data, all protocolsAll channels blockHTTP and FTP unmonitored
+Step 3 — ChannelsSame data, all protocolsAll channels blockHTTP and FTP unmonitored

-4 — EvasionRenamed, Base64, ZIP, nestedAll 4 techniques blockedExtension trust, no Base64 decode
+Step 4 — EvasionRenamed, Base64, ZIP, nestedAll 4 techniques blockedExtension trust, no Base64 decode

-5 — ClassificationMIP labels enforcedCONFIDENTIAL files blockedLabels exist but DLP ignores them
+Step 6 — ClassificationMIP labels enforcedCONFIDENTIAL files blockedLabels exist but DLP ignores them

-6 — RegexPatterns work in your engineDetection confirmedRegex fails after vendor migration
+Step 7 — RegexPatterns work in your engineDetection confirmedRegex fails after vendor migration

 The Entire Test Takes 15 Minutes